Boquerón State Forest: History

+The 607-acre area designated since 1980 as the Cabo Rojo National Natural Landmark is also located within the state forest area.

 Geology

 The forest is located in the Puerto Rico southern karst region and as such all of its geological formations contain limestone, particularly the Ponce limestone.
 It is often said that the reddish-colored limestone is what gives its name to the municipality and city of Cabo Rojo (Spanish for "red cape").

 Ecology

 The Boquerón Forest is ecologically important and it hosts several marine biomes in addition to the mangrove forests such as coral reefs and seagrass meadows which are important to threatened species such as the West Indian manatee.

 All four species of mangrove are found within the forest, in addition to important indicator plant species such as the bullet tree (Terminalia buceras), the greenheart (Colubrina arborenscens) and the sea grape (Coccoloba uvifera).
 The endangered black cóbana (Libidibia monosperma) and the critically endangered bariaco (Trichilia triacantha) are also found and preserved in the forest.

 The beaches around the forest are important sea turtle nesting sites, particularly for the leatherback sea turtle (Dermochelys coriacea), the hawksbill sea turtle (Eretmochelys imbricada) and the green sea turtle (Chelonia mydas).
 Additionally, the forest serves as one of the few habitats in the world where the endangered yellow-shouldered blackbird (Yellow-shouldered blackbird) can be found.